-A request by Richard &Tamela Wyatt (agent), on behalf of The Wyatt Family Trust (owner), to allow 534 West Southampton Drive to be used as a short-term rental for a maximum of 4 transient guests and up to 210-nights annually pursuant to Sec.
-29-3.3(vv) and Sec.
-29-6.4(m)(2) of the Unified Development Code.
-The subject site is zoned R-2 (Two-family Dwelling), contains 0.28-acres, and is the west half of the existing duplex dwelling located on the corner of West Southampton Drive and Pear Tree Circuit address as 534 West Southampton Drive.
+A request by Richard and Tamela Wyatt on behalf of the Wyatt Family Trust (owner) to allow 534 West Southampton Drive to be used as a short-term rental for a maximum of four transient guests and up to 210 nights annually pursuant to Section 29-3.3(vv) and Section 29-6.4(m)(2) of the Unified Development Code.
+The subject site is zoned R-2 (Two-family Dwelling), contains 0.28 acres, and is the west half of the existing duplex dwelling located on the corner of West Southampton Drive and Pear Tree Circuit addressed as 534 West Southampton Drive.